 Radio communications between a team and its riders may be exceptionally authorised for promotional and TV coverage purposes only after prior request and agreement between the FIM, the promoter and the team concerned.

-Onboard TV camera signals are allowed, but only when such signals are for the purposes of and managed by the FIM.
+Onboard TV camera signals are allowed, but only when such signals are for the purposes of and managed by the FIM and by the Championship Organiser.